Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Discussion

 In the context of X-ray binary variability, we believe that the most puzzling and revealing feature of type B QPOs is not the presence of a coherent quasi-periodic oscillation per se, but rather the near-complete disappearance of the BBN.
 In the framework developed here, the disappearance of the BBN arises as a direct consequence of disk warping.
 To our knowledge, the only alternative proposition so far for the (dis)appearance of the BBN is through the (dis)appearance of a transition zone that generates the BBN \citep[see, e.g.,][]{2023MNRAS.525.1280K, 2025MNRAS.536.3284U}.

 The argument effectively displaces the problem: when the BBN is present, a variable transition zone is invoked to reproduce it; when the BBN vanishes, that zone is assumed to vanish as well.
 In this framework, the presence of a hot flow in the inner region turns the inner region of the disk into a variable disk (e.g., through reprocessed emission).
 While this provides a plausible phenomenological response, it lacks a firm physical foundation.
-Moreover, one still has to explain why this variable disk disappears before the hard X-ray emission, thus \textit{a priori}, before the hot flow itself.
+Moreover, one still has to explain why this variable disk disappears before the hard X-ray emission, thus a priori, before the hot flow itself.
 Finally, this scenario struggles to account for sources like \cyg, where the persistent presence of the BBN cannot be reconciled with the disappearance of the hard X-rays.
 By contrast, our interpretation not only explains the disappearance of the BBN during the hard-to-soft transition, it also unifies the disappearance of the BBN in both the type B QPO state and the soft state under the same physical mechanism.

 Such a scenario however comes at a cost.
 Since the overwhelming majority of sources show no BBN in the soft state (see however sect.\,\ref{sec:CygX1}), they must be warped to explain their lack of variability.
 While it is broadly expected by our estimates, this remains to be demonstrated both observationally and numerically.
+Moreover, there have been some claims of \tC QPOs in the soft state \citep{2017MNRAS.467..145F}, which would be inconsistent with our predictions here.
+We discuss some of these cases in Appendix\,\ref{sec:Franchini17}.